How to Write an Artistic Statement

 Freewrite.

-The process of just writing without judgment or editing can help artists get at their basic philosophy.
+The process of writing without judgment or self-editing can help artists get at their basic philosophy.
 Don't think about the final product, grammar or spelling mistakes or show your freewriting to anyone.
 Just write.
 Don’t freewrite on a computer — there is a time for a computer, but not at this stage of writing an artistic statement.
 Writing by hand at this stage is part of the creative process.

 Rewrite what stands out.